 Where to stay in Sibenik

-We didn’t overnight in Sibenik, but Heritage Hotel Life Palace is where I would choose to stay!
+Heritage Hotel Life Palace is a wonderful place to stay!
 A 15th century palace with a super convenient location, the hotel offers lovely rooms with exposed stone walls and pleasing furnishings.
 Pick a room on a higher floor with a view of the rooftops and the water!

 Day 5 – Primošten: Pretty as a Picture